 April 28: Rudolf Hoss becomes commander of Auschwitz Concentration Camp.

-April 29: King Haakon of Norway and the Norweigan government flee to Britain.
+April 29: King Haakon of Norway and the Norwegian government flee to Britain.

 May 1: The Summer Olympics, to be held in Helsinki, are cancelled by Finland because of World War Two.